focus-editor/focus/LOG.md

 - Remove/replace selection on edits

 - Don't redraw if nothing has changed
-- Don't do a draw call per line
 - Maybe don't store font atlas in an rgba texture
 - Implement semantic highlighting
     - Polymorphic structs and possibly other types